 Debra Cohen of Homeowners Referral Network

 I recently transitioned from a SAHM to a WAHM.
-I had been a museum educator and classroom teacher prior to having my son in 2009.
+Prior to having my son in 2009, I had been a museum educator and classroom teacher.
 I struggled with the idea of going back to work full-time.
 The lackluster economy and expensive childcare costs led me to choose “mommyhood”.
 However my passion for education and the arts helped me to develop my consulting business.

 Shnieka L. Johnson of SJ Arts and Education Consulting